Listen to this article.

-The more abstract and complicated triggers are the ones that caught me the most off guard.
-These triggers are also the ones that I hear parents struggling to navigate.
-Because of my experience and what I have learned from other parents, I believe these triggers require more explanation; therefore, I will provide more in-depth information on each one below.
+The more abstract and complicated triggers are the ones that can catch you most off guard.
+These triggers are also the ones many parents struggle to navigate.
+Let’s explore these complicated triggers in more detail.

 DATES AND TIMES

-This type of trigger was one of my first and most powerful triggers.
-This is also one of the categories that I hear about the most from the families I connect with.
+This is one of the categories we hear the most from families we connect with.

-I want to encourage you to find ways to honor and include your baby at the holidays because I do believe that it helps combat the weight of grief on these days.
+We want to encourage you to find ways to honor and include your baby during the holidays because it can help combat the weight of grief on these days.
 Creating traditions is a wonderful way to incorporate older siblings or any children who came after your loss because it allows you to continue making memories as a family, and it helps you find ways to honor your parenthood.
 You have a lifetime of holidays.
 Take it one year at a time.
 Do what feels right for you and your family.
 Just remember that it is okay to want to include your baby in your holiday traditions.

 Beyond holidays, there are anniversaries.
 The anniversary of the day of diagnosis.
 The anniversary of your baby’s birth.
 The anniversary of your baby’s death.
-These are triggers that you can feel coming a mile away.
+These are all triggers that you can feel coming a mile away.
 You can watch as the calendar counts down to these days, and the anticipation can be consuming.
-In my experience, and from what I have learned from other parents, the anticipation is often worse and more painful than the actual day.
+From what we’ve learned from other parents, the anticipation is often worse and more painful than the actual day.
 Give yourself permission to do something or nothing on these anniversaries.
 Give yourself permission to grieve how you need to.
 You have a lifetime of anniversaries, and they do not have to look the same every year.